-Douglas Logan, Dean; Larry Aamodt, Bryce Cole, Rob Frohne, Qin Ma, Curtis Nelson, Delvin Peterson, Don Riley, Brian Roth, Melodie Selby, Samuel Sih, Louie Yaw.
+Douglas Logan, Dean; Larry Aamodt, Associate Dean; Bryce Cole, Rob Frohne, Qin Ma, Curtis Nelson, Delvin Peterson, Don Riley, Brian Roth, Melodie Selby, Samuel Sih, Louie Yaw.

 The engineering profession applies the principles of mathematics, science, economics, ethics, and social sciences to use the materials and forces of nature for the benefit of mankind.
-The faculty of the Edward F. Cross School of Engineering, in partnership with the institution, strives to provide students a high-quality, broad-based, and integrated engineering education that will enable them to achieve success within five years of graduation in one or both of the following:
+The faculty of the Edward F. Cross School of Engineering, in partnership with the institution, strives to provide students a high-quality, broad-based, and integrated engineering education that will empower them to achieve success in one or both of the following:

 - The practice of engineering or associated endeavors in industry, private practice, or government.

 - Advanced study in engineering or other professions*.